Atharva721/DAA-Project---Path-Finder-in-Maze/README.md

 Tkinter GUI Components

-Pathfinding Algorithm (e.g., DFS / BFS / Backtracking)
+Pathfinding Algorithm (Backtracking / DFS)

-License
+📜 License

 This project is created for educational purposes and is open for use and modification.